cbdq-io/a-fake-rotor-true/README.md

 # a-fake-rotor-true

+**INFO**: Due to a change in direction of architecture of our client, this project is to be archived.

 A configurable router for Kafka messages.
 Can also be used to replay selected messages from a dead letter queue (DLQ) topic.
 See the [DLQ replay examples](./examples/README.md) for more details.